-Objective KPI Relation and Status Description ID Description 1 Development of patterns for orchestration of smart objects and loT platform enablers in loT applications with KPI-1.1 Delivery of 36 verified SPDI patterns covering the 6 core property types for 3 data states and 2 cases the SEMIoTICS security-by-design approach.
-The final set of SPDI patterns is defined herein (see guaranteed security, privacy, dependability and interoperability (SPDI) properties.
-KPI-1.2 Machine- processable pattern language The final version of the pattern language is defined and presented in detail herein (see Section 3), developed to accommodate all the needs of the SEMIOTICS pattern definition and reasoning.
+Objective KPI Relation and Status Description ID Description 1 Development of patterns for orchestration of smart objects and IoT platform enablers in IoT applications with KPI-1.1 Delivery of 36 verified SPDI patterns covering the 6 core property types for 3 data states and 2 cases the SEMIoTICS security-by-design approach.
+The final set of SPDI patterns is defined herein (see Section 4).
+As aggregated in subsection 4.6, 49 guaranteed security, privacy, dependability and interoperability (SPDI) properties.
+KPI-1.2 Machine- processable pattern language The final version of the pattern language is defined and presented in detail herein (see Section 3 and Table 6), developed to accommodate all the needs of the SEMIoTICS pattern definition and reasoning.